-In most cases, your story will be displayed in the most efficient and acsthetic manner posible.
+In most cases, your story will be displayed in the most efficient and aesthetic manner posible.
 However, because of numerous types of hardware configurations and the different graphics characteristics of each story plus your own wants in terms of how the story display should look, you might try the following options:

 /c-selects colour output provided colour compatibility and a colour monitor are available.
-The /s switch also allows you to select foreground and background colours after the switch (e.g., 16/1 gives while on blue, which is the default).
+The /c switch also allows you to select foreground and background colours after the switch (e.g., /c71 gives white on blue, which is the default).
 Refer to the system documentation for numbers to use.